12.4.9. Iterative Francis Algorithm

 [Q, H] = hess(A);

-% Call degree 2 algorithm first even for complex output because it
+% Call the degree-2 algorithm first because it puts complex

 if isreal(A)